chickensoft-games/chickensoft_site/docs/how_csharp_works_in_godot/how_csharp_works_in_godot.md

 When creating a C# Godot project, it's helpful to devise terminology that allows us to classify the C# code in a game as falling into two potential "categories":

-- C# scripts assets (scripts added to a Godot scene or resource)
+- C# script assets (scripts added to a Godot scene or resource)
 - C# code files (plain C# code files not referenced directly by the engine)

 In general, a "script" is a code file which is referenced somewhere in the engine's other files (like Godot's `.tscn` scene files).
 When referenced from a scene or resource, the code file should be considered a script asset rather than just a loose C# file sitting somewhere in your project.
 Because Godot's references can be brittle at times, it's important to rename and move files in your project from within the Godot editor to avoid breaking references.